verdaccio/charts/README.md

 Secondly, the `apps.v1.Deployment.spec.selector` field is immutable and changes were made to Selector Labels which tries to update this.
 To get around this, you will need to `kubectl delete deployment $deploymentName` before doing a `helm upgrade`
 So long as your PVC is not destroyed, the new deployment will be rolled out with the same PVC as before and your data will remain intact.

+### Migrating chart 3.x -> 4.x

+Due the major release **Verdaccio 5** has some breaking changes to be aware of, please [read the migration guide here](https://verdaccio.org/blog/2021/04/14/verdaccio-5-migration-guide).